vijaidjearam/blog/_posts/2025-04-01-CRX-10_app_not_finding_the_Robot.md

 ## Resolution:

 The link between the robot controller and the tablet uses the Ethernet protocol.

-In ordre for it to work properly, you must ensure that **WIFI is NOT enabled** on the tablet.
+In order for it to work properly, you must ensure that **WIFI is NOT enabled** on the tablet.

 You must also ensure that its IP address is set to static and that it is **1.1.0.12**.

 |  Item 	| Value  	|